 What are the EIT RIS objectives?

-- leverage additional private and public funding, with particular attention to European Structural and Investment Funds (ESIF).
+- Leverage additional private and public funding, with particular attention to European Structural and Investment Funds (ESIF)

-Where can you find your EIT RIS Hub?
+Want to know where to find your EIT RIS Hub?

 How is the EIT RIS implemented?